 Academic requirements for admission to SCCO are based on standards set by the California State Board of Optometry, the accrediting bodies and the judgment of the Admissions Policy Committee.
 To be considered as a candidate for admission to the professional OD program, a four-year baccalaureate degree is recommended but not required.
-However, applicants who complete a minimum of 90 semester or 135 quarter credit hours of undergraduate study will qualify for admission.
-To be eligible to apply, the applicant must be on track to complete the required credit hours through the summer term that precedes fall matriculation.
+Applicants who complete a minimum of 90 semester or 135 quarter credit hours of undergraduate study will qualify for admission.
+To be eligible to apply, the applicant must be on track to complete the required credit hours or degree by the end of the summer term that precedes fall matriculation.

-The minimum prerequisite courses must be completed at a regionally accredited college or university in the U.S. or Canada.
+The following minimum prerequisite courses must be completed with a C- or better at a regionally accredited college or university in the U.S. or Canada:

 Applicants who are not U.S. citizens or permanent U.S. residents must submit a certified bank statement showing their ability to pay for the first year of education prior to an I-20 form being issued for immigration purposes.